 This module comprises three face-to-face training days, plus case based learning in clinical practice, a written assessment which focuses on case based presentations allied to evidence review OR may be a service delivery plan, plus an SAQ examination.

 Respiratory Medicine in the Community

-This is also available as part of the MSc in Primary and Community Care, thus is a great opportunity to meet colleagues from other disciplines.
+This is also available as part of other MSc programmes, thus is a great opportunity to meet colleagues from other disciplines.
 Face-to-face training occurs on the following topics: COPD, lung cancer, ILD, TB, NIV, service design and management.
 Case based learning and assessment similar to the other core module, except with MCQ rather than SAQ assessment.